SeeedDocument/Seeed-WiKi/ymlgen/mkdocs-templates/MakerPro.md

 nointro:
 ---

 Shenzhen is like the paradise of makers.
 As an open-source company which based in Shenzhen, SeeedStudio has the advantage and ability to sourcing and provide all the best resources to makers all around the world.
-MakerPro is the section where the products is not developed by Seeed, but sourcing directly from Shenzhen.
+MakerPro is the section where the products are not developed by Seeed, but sourcing directly from Shenzhen.

 The following MakerPro product are available here: